Sir Guy's Biography

 SWINGING THE BIBLE BELT: Sex and D/s in the Bible

 Incest, Genital mutilation, Polygamy, and, that’s just in Genesis!
 Join Sir Guy as he explores what makes the “Good Book” so “good”.
 In addition to polygamous relations, with wives and concubines, we’ll explore the erotic poetry of the Song of Solomon, the penalties for early withdrawal and the lasciviousness of some of God’s premier representatives.
-It is “holy” interesting.
+When people speak of "Biblical marriage" do they really know what they are talking about?
+These are just a few of the subjects broached in this discussion, It is “holy” interesting!
+(Note: Sir Guy also happens to be an ordained minister!)

 WHEN THE BAD BOYS COME FOR YOU: Dealing with Law Enforcement